tangentialism/Polyglot/polyglot-social-publisher/README.md

 # Polyglot Social Publisher

 A command-line tool and library for cross-posting content to multiple social media platforms.
-Currently supports Bluesky, Mastodon, and LinkedIn (coming soon).
+Currently supports Bluesky and Mastodon.

 ## Installation